The Simpsons: Controversy

 Bart's rebellious, bad boy nature, which underlies his misbehavior and rarely leads to any punishment, led some people to characterize him as a poor role model for children.
 In schools, educators claimed that Bart was a "threat to learning" because of his "underachiever and proud of it" attitude and negative attitude regarding his education.
 Others described him as "egotistical, aggressive and mean-spirited".
 In a 1991 interview, Bill Cosby described Bart as a bad role model for children, calling him "angry, confused, frustrated".
 In response, Matt Groening said, "That sums up Bart, all right.
 Most people are in a struggle to be normal [and] he thinks normal is very boring, and does things that others just wished they dare do."
 On January 27, 1992, then-President George H. W. Bush said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons."
-The writers rushed out a tongue-in-cheek reply in the form of a short segment which aired three days later before a rerun of "Stark Raving Dad" in which Bart replied, "Hey, we're just like the Waltons.
+The writers rushed out a tongue-in-cheek reply in the form of a short segment that aired three days later before a rerun of "Stark Raving Dad" in which Bart replied, "Hey, we're just like the Waltons.
 We're praying for an end to the Depression, too."

 The show also received criticism from the nuclear power industry in its early years, with its portrayal of the evil boss Mr. Burns and "bungling idiot" employees (including Homer Simpson himself) with their lack of safety and security.
 In a letter to the nuclear power-backed U.S. Council for Energy Awareness, producer Sam Simon apologized, stating, "I apologize that the Simpsons have offended a lot of people in the energy industry.
 I agree with you that in real life, Homer Simpson would not be employed at a nuclear power plant.
 On the other hand, he probably wouldn't be employed anywhere."